ManCla/mancla.github.io/readme.md

 # Papers

 This repository contains the preprints of all the papers I have co-authored.

-The pdf of the papers can be found in the _papers_ directory.
+The pdf of all the papers can be found in the _papers_ directory.

+## Papers List

-List of the papers in inverse chronological order:
+In inverse chronological order:

 | Year | Venue        | Title     |
 |:-----|--------------|-----------|